collorg/halfORM/docs/fundamentals.md

     print("Drafts exist")
 ```

-!!! tip "Count for large tables"
+!!! info "Counts for very large tables"
-    Counts can be slow in PostgreSQL with large tables
+    Counts can be slow in PostgreSQL with very large tables

 ## Summary